-For years ended December 31, 2009 and 2008, the Company's average effective annual interest rate on the current credit facilities and TOB facility, respectively, was approximately 4.0 and 4.4%.
+For years ended December 31, 2009 and 2008, the Company's average effective annual interest rate on the current credit facilities and TOB facility, respectively, was approximately 4.0. and 4.4%.

 In addition to its two credit facilities, the Company reports the mortgage loans secured by certain MF Properties on its consolidated financial statements.
 As of December 31, 2009, the mortgage loans secured by the MF Properties totaled approximately \$30.1 million.
 The acquisition of the Greens of Pine Glen in February 2009 was financed with an assumed mortgage loan of \$6.5 million.
 The unpaid balance of the assumed mortgage loan bears a 7% annual interest rate payable monthly.
 The initial maturity date of the loan is September 2010 at which time the borrower has an option to extend the note for 18 months.
-In July 2009, the owners of the six MF Properties located in Ohio and Kentucky entered into a Maturity Date Extension Agreement for the \$19.9 million mortgage loan secured by these MF Properties which extended the maturity date by one year to July 2010.
-Additionally, the Company has an option to extend the current maturities of mortgages on the MF Properties one year and intends to provide appropriate notification to the lender.
+In July 2009, the owners of the six MF Properties located in Ohio and Kentucky entered into a Maturity Date Extension Agreement for the \$19.9 million mortgage loan secured by these MF Properties one year and intends to provide appropriate notification to the lender.
 In connection with the extension, \$7.1 million of the principal balance of this mortgage was repaid leaving a new outstanding mortgage balance of approximately \$12.8 million.
-Two of the MF Properties, known as Eagle Ridge and Meadowview, were released as collateral for the mortgage loan in connection with the extension of the maturity date.
+Two of the MF Properties, known as Eagle Ridge and Meadowview, were released as collateral for the mortgage loan in connection with the extension of the maturity date of the maturity date.
 This mortgage may be extended for another year at the option of the Company.

 In the third quarter of 2008 the Churchland acquisition was financed with first and second mortgage loans totaling approximately \$6.5 million, a \$5.5 million first mortgage and a \$1.0 million second mortgage.
 The interest rate on the first mortgage loan is variable and is calculated as one month LIBOR plus 2.55%.
 On December 31, 2009, one month LIBOR was .23% and the interest on the mortgage loan was approximately 2.8% per annum.
 The first mortgage loan matures in September 2013.
 The interest rate on the second mortgage loan is fixed for the first 36 months at 6.0% and then switches to LIBOR plus 3.0% for the remaining term.
-The second mortgage loan matures in November 2013.
-The fourth quarter 2008 acquisition of Glynn Place was financed with a mortgage loan of \$4.5 million.
-The interest rate on the mortgage loan is variable and is calculated as daily LIBOR plus 2.50%.
+The second mortgage loan is variable and is calculated as daily LIBOR plus 2.55%.
+On December 31, 2009, daily LIBOR was .17% and the interest on the mortgage loan was approximately 2.7% per annum.
+The mortgage loan of \$4.5 million.
+The interest rate on the mortgage loan is calculated as daily LIBOR plus 2.50%.
 On December 31, 2009, daily LIBOR was .17% and the interest on the mortgage loan was approximately 2.7% per annum.
 The mortgage loan matures in November 2011.